IBG4-CBCLab/TopEC/README.md

 # General Information

-Pytorch Repo for enzyme classification using binding site information for the Juelich Enzyme Prediction Voucher Uses pytorch, pytorch-lightning, pytorch-geometric, hydra and tensorboard
+TopEC classifies enzymes using binding site information.
+The work was developed in cooperation with HelmholtzAI consultants @ Helmholtz Munich.
+This repository uses [pytorch](https://pytorch.org/get-started/locally/), [pytorch-lightning](https://lightning.ai/pytorch-lightning), [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) and [hydra](https://hydra.cc/docs/intro/) with neural network models [SchNet](https://doi.org/10.1063/1.5019779) and [DimeNet++](https://doi.org/10.48550/arXiv.2011.14115)

-Task is to classify enzymes according to EC (https://en.wikipedia.org/wiki/Enzyme_Commission_number) using only binding site information instead of full enzyme.
+The goal is to test enzyme classification ([list of enzyme classes](https://www.enzyme-database.org/)) from structure using only binding sites.
+With the hypothesis that the area where binding occurs should be sufficient for enzymatic function prediction.

 As input we use the protein structure (.pdb files) and binding site location coordinates.
 Around these binding site coordinates we construct our localized 3D descriptor for use in the graph neural networks.